OpenWaterFoundation/owf-data-co-ditch-and-reservoir-companies/README.md

 The core Excel workbook that serves as the master data contains the following data columns within the **DitchReservoirCompany** worksheet.

 * **DitchReservoirCompanyName** -- name of the ditch/reservoir company; from the Colorado Information Marketplace's [Business Entities in Colorado dataset](https://data.colorado.gov/Business/Business-Entities-in-Colorado/4ykn-tg5h/data)
-* **OWF_ID** -- unique text identifier created by OWF; may be used in the future to link other datasets; see naming conventions described below
+* **OWF_ID** -- unique text identifier created by OWF; may be used in the future to link other datasets; see identifier conventions described below
 * **OWF_ID_Flag** --  data status of OWF_ID values; see more detail below
 * **BusinessEntity_ID** -- State-assigned identification number for a business entity, from the Colorado Information Marketplace's [Business Entities in Colorado dataset](https://data.colorado.gov/Business/Business-Entities-in-Colorado/4ykn-tg5h/data), to link State datasets.
 See Attribution section for explanation of how data were filtered
 * **BusinessEntity_ID_Flag** -- data status of BusinessEntity_ID values; see more detail below